formvuelate/formvuelate/docs/3.x/src/guide/advanced-schema.md

 This function will receive an unwrapped (no need to use `.value`) reference to your form's model, and should return a `Boolean` value.

+Please note that the `model` received in the condition function is a current copy of the model provided by you by the `useSchemaForm` composable function.
+When using `condition` on deeply nested schemas the whole tree may not be readily available when created unless specifically pre-defined by you on the `useSchemaForm` model.

+If you need to check a deeply nested model property, such as `model.first.second.third.myInput` either predefine your model to contain these nested properties/objects, or use conditional checking to avoid an error `model.first?.second?.third?.myInput`

 If the condition returns `true`, the field will appear in the form, if the condition returns `false`, it will not.

 **Important:**